VectorInstitute/unbias-plus/README.md

 ## License

-Licensed under the **Apache License 2.0**.
+Licensed under the **Vector Institute License**.
+Use is restricted to Academic Entities, Sponsors, and Partners of the Vector Institute; by accessing or using the work, you agree to be bound by the license terms.
 See [LICENSE](https://github.com/VectorInstitute/unbias-plus/blob/main/LICENSE.md) in the repository.

 ## Support